 - Select two courses from the following: AR203 Graphic Design, AR213 Print Making, AR114 Photo I

-- AR400 (2 credits: taken in both Junior and Senior year)
+- AR400 (taken in Junior OR Senior year)

 - AH109 or AH118

 - One elective Art History course or AR221 Museum Studies